 International singer-songwriter Raissa releases her new single “No Genius” featuring her close friend and collaborator Christine and the Queens.
-The collaboration is the latest in long line of meaningful collabs and co-signs, including Mark Ronson, Mura Masa, and more.
-A singular pop storyteller whose honest lyrics, vibrant soundscapes, and unique visual storytelling exhibit her artistry, Raissa is preparing her upcoming Cute Threat EP on Neon Gold Records.
+The collaboration is the latest in long line of meaningful collabs and co-signs, including Mark Ronson, Mura Masa and more.
+A singular pop storyteller whose honest lyrics, vibrant soundscapes and unique visual storytelling exhibit her artistry, Raissa is preparing her upcoming Cute Threat EP on Neon Gold Records.

-For the two singers “No Genius” results in a collaboration that is vibrant and emotionally charged track that explores themes of self-reflection, vulnerability, and empowerment.
+For the two singers “No Genius” results in a collaboration that is a vibrant and emotionally charged track that explores themes of self-reflection, vulnerability, and empowerment.
 Bending pop and electronic influences with a minimal yet infectious beat, allowing the powerful lyrics to shine through.
 Raissa’s vocals are soft but assertive, delivering introspective lines about self-doubt, relationships, and finding strength in being imperfect.
 Christine and the Queens adds a distinct flair with their signature style, contributing vocals that complement Raissa’s tone and enhancing the overall emotional depth of the song.

 The production is atmospheric, with shimmering synths and an understated groove that builds momentum as the song progresses.
 The collaboration between the two artists creates a balance between introspection and confidence, as they navigate personal growth and acceptance.
 The chorus, with its poignant refrain “I’m no genius, but I know who I am,” encapsulates the message of embracing one’s flaws while still striving for self-worth.
 Grounded in authenticity, this track is instantly relatable for anyone grappling with inner insecurities.